oattao123/oattao123/README.md

 </p>

 <br />
+for work? do reach, [email](mailto:dceriythrrmkic@gmail.com) :)

-Hi, I'm [oattao]((https://github.com/oattao123?tab=repositories)), a passionate self-taught developer and Programmer from thailand
+Hi, I'm oattao, a passionate self-taught developer and Programmer from thailand
 .
 My passion for software lies with dreaming up ideas and making them come true